d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 and slide it across the input array, both from left to right and top to bottom.
 When the convolution window slides to a certain position, the input subarray contained in that window and the kernel array are multiplied (elementwise) and the resulting array is summed up yielding a single scalar value.
-This result if precisely the value of the output array at the corresponding location.
+TThis result gives the value of the output array at the corresponding location.
 Here, the output array has a height of 2 and width of 2 and the four elements are derived from the two-dimensional cross-correlation operation:
 -->